MarcoGeldmacher/freightorder/Segtion 05 Communication Arrangement for SAP Event Mesh instance in the SAP BTP ABAP environment system/README.md

 ### 4. Navigate to Communication Arrangement and click New to create a communication arrangement.

-Choose sap_com_0092 as Scenario and copy the service key of your event mesh instance under Service Key( Section 1 step 4) .
+Choose sap_com_0092 as Scenario and copy the service key of your event mesh instance under Service Key (Section 1 step 4).
 You need to create a Communication User.
 Click New and enter a User Name, Description and Propose Password.
 Copy the generated password and save it for later.
 Click Create.

 ![Alt text](img/image-2.png)
 ![Alt text](img/image-3.png)

-Now you need to change the Arrangement Name to ZSAP_COM_0092_FREIGHTORDER_IN .
+Now you need to change the Arrangement Name to ZSAP_COM_0092_FREIGHTORDER_IN.

 ![Alt text](img/image-4.png)
 ![Alt text](img/image-5.png)

 ## 5. Communication Arrangement for event consumption model in the SAP BTP ABAP environment system

-The connection between your BTP system and event mesh instance is done, now you need to create another communication arrangement with the scenario you already published in ADT:
+The connection between your BTP system and Event Mesh instance is done, now you need to create another communication arrangement with the scenario you already published in ADT:

 Navigate to **Communication Arrangement**, click **New**.